ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches-updated.md

 ## Copy writing

-As toggle switches typically allow merchants to enable or disable features that have a significant effect on their workflow and data might be lost when they deactivate a previously activated feature, make sure the label and description are precise and make it easy for the merchant to understand the consequences of activating/deactivating the toggle.
+As toggle switches typically allow merchants to enable or disable features or modes that have a significant effect on their workflow and data might be lost when they deactivate a previously activated feature, make sure the label (and description, if applicable) are precise and make it easy for the merchant to understand the consequences of activating/deactivating the toggle.

 * Be short, precise and direct
-* Start the toggle label with a verb, e.g. “Allow visitors to make purchases on your website.” (exception: “Website is live”)
+* Start the toggle label with a verb and describe what changing its default state will do, e.g. “Allow visitors to make purchases on your website.” (exception: “Website is live”)
-* If there is a static description text underneath the toggle, describe what will happen when the switch is on.
+* If there is a static description text underneath the toggle, describe what will happen when the switch is activated.
 Start with “If this toggle is activated…”
 * If the description text only appears after the feature is toggled on, describe what will happen when the switch is turned off.
 Start with: “If you toggle off FEATURE…”